nikitavoloboev/data/other/other.md

-# Other things I find interesting
+I Other things I find interesting

 Here are some _other_ things that I find interesting that don't have a category or I can't think of a category for them.